Inquiry into body found in North Port continues

 He added that an in-depth autopsy had to be performed but a toxicology screening has yet to be completed.

-Taylor noted authorities believe it is an isolated incident and it remains under active investigation.
+Taylor noted authorities believe it is an isolated incident.
+It remains under active investigation.

 Post a comment as